WELCOME TO ALASKA POWER ASSOCIATION

 Crystal Enkvist, Executive Director

-Alaska Power Association is the statewide trade association that represents the electric utilities that supply power to more than a half-million Alaskans from Barrow to Unalaska, through the Interior and Southcentral, and down the Inside Passage.
+Alaska Power Association is the statewide trade association that represents the electric utilities that supply power to more than a half-million Alaskans from Utqiagvik to Unalaska, through the Interior and Southcentral, and down the Inside Passage.